 Ricardo moved to the Denver area in 1996 because of his passion for mountaineering.
 He saw that Colorado would be a great place to pursue both music and mountaineering.
 Since then, he has climbed extensively in Colorado, and in many parts of the world.
-He has climbed 87 of the 100 highest peaks in Colorado as well the highest peaks in 35 states in the US.
-He has climbed the highest mountain in South America (Aconcagua 22,843') 4 times, North America (Denali 20,320'), Europe (Mt.Elbrus 18,510'), Africa (Kilimanjaro 19,341') and Mexico (El Pico de Orizaba 18,405') over 50 times.
+He has climbed the 100 highest peaks in Colorado as well as the highest peaks/high points in all 50 states in the US.
+He has climbed the highest mountain in South America (Aconcagua 22,843') 5 times, North America (Denali 20,320'), Europe (Mt.Elbrus 18,510'), Africa (Kilimanjaro 19,341') twice and Mexico (El Pico de Orizaba 18,405') over 60 times.

 While in Colorado, Ricardo's musical career has flourished.
 He partnered with Alfonso Murillo and formed the band Milestone.
 Ricardo sang lead, played guitar and keyboards, and Alfonso played guitar and they both wrote songs.
 They decided to explore what they called "Latin rock", Afro-Cuban rhythms with elements of rock and blues.
 The original line up included Ace Rodriguez on bass and Danny Cresap on drums.
 The band went through changes while playing extensively in the area, and eventually recruited Paul Marchetti on drums, Danny Olaizola on congas and Mickey Donofrio on bass.
 With this strong line up, Ricardo produced Milestone's album Our Truth in 1997.
 On this cd he wrote and arranged the majority of the songs, he sang lead on all the tracks, played organ, piano, requinto, a bit of percussion, some bass, back up vocals, and spotlighted some of his own lead guitar playing.